agraef/midizap/README.md

 Using similar rules, you can extract pretty much any part of controller values, velocities etc. that you need.
 (A more elaborate example can be found at the end of the next section.)

 As you can see, mod translations in combination with discrete value lists are fairly powerful and let you implement pretty much any desired mapping with ease.
 There are some limitations, though.
 In particular, the reversal of the above "note-encoding" operation, i.e., *extracting* the note number from a note input is rather tedious (it involves writing down rules for each and every single note).
 Also, there's no direct way to combine different kinds of translations of the same input (but see below for a way to work around this problem).
-Conversely, there's no way to consolidate the values of multiple input messages into a single output message either (even the little macro facility in the following section won't help with this).
+Conversely, there's no way to consolidate the values of multiple input messages into a single output message either (even the following section won't help with this).

 ## Macro Translations

-There are some situations in which it is hard to construct a translation in a single step, but it may become much easier if you can recursively invoke other translations to construct some parts of the final result. midizap allows you to do this by "calling" the mod translation for a MIDI message on the right-hand side of a translation.
+There are some situations in which it is hard to construct a translation in a single step, but it may become much easier if we can recursively invoke other translations to construct some parts of the final result. midizap allows you to do this by "calling" the mod translation for a MIDI message on the right-hand side of a translation.
 This is done by prefixing the message to be expanded with the `$` character:

 ~~~
 CC0= $CC1
 ~~~

 Note that you can *only* call mod translations this way, so the message to be expanded (`CC1` in this example) must be bound in a mod translation somewhere; otherwise you'll get a warning about the message being undefined and no output will be generated.
+Also, we want to make sure that the message isn't also used as a "real" input, so that we are free to define it as needed.
+MIDI has 2048 distinct controllers, though (128 for each of the 16 MIDI channels), so in most cases it shouldn't be too hard to find a controller that's free to use for such internal translations.

-Let's introduce some familiar terminology to make it easier to talk about these things.
+Let's introduce a few terms which will make it easier to talk about these things.
 We refer to a mod translation being called in this manner as a *macro translation*, and we also call the left-hand side of the translation a *macro*, and the invocation of a macro using the dollar symbol a *macro call*.

-Note that in most cases, we do *not* want macros to also occur as "real" inputs, so that we are free to define them as needed.
-MIDI has 2048 distinct controllers, though (128 for each of the 16 MIDI channels), so in most cases it shouldn't be too hard to find a controller that's free to use for such internal translations.

-For illustration purposes, let's define `CC1` so that it outputs just a single note message:
+For illustration purposes, let's define the `CC1` macro so that it outputs just a single note message:

 ~~~
 CC0= $CC1    #1
 CC1[128] C5  #2
 ~~~

-On a conceptual level, the macro expansion process works pretty much like the productions of a grammar, with the "dollar" tokens playing the role of the non-terminals.
+On a conceptual level, the macro expansion process works pretty much like the production rules of a grammar, with the "dollar" tokens playing the role of the non-terminals.
 Thus, with the definitions above a `CC0` message will be processed as follows:

 - Rule #1 is applied, constructing the output sequence with the `CC1` message as usual.